sal55/langs/README.md

 Although all my tools are single, self-contained binaries, I also like the either of dedicated binaries to support a particular target for example, without needing to specify options.

-These are some examples of specially built programs, and their equivalent using the special purpose version; some have been used, other are possibilities:
+These are some examples of specially built programs, and their equivalent using the special purpose version; some have been used, others are possibilities:
 ````
 Program     Equivalent      Notes

 ms          mm -r -q        Run program from source as native code.
-Built using the lead module ms, which also allows it to run itself from source to multiple generations.
+Built using the lead module ms, which also allows
+                            it to run itself from source to multiple generations.
 mi          mm -i           Run program from source using the IL interpreter
 cs          mcc -r -q       Run C program from source
 ci          mcc -i          Run C program via IL interpreter